kyranb/Footprints/README.md

 #### Disable robots tracking

+> Before disabling robots tracking, you will need to install `jaybizzle/crawler-detect`.
+To do so : `composer require jaybizzle/crawler-detect`

 Your table can get pretty big fast, mostly because of robots (Google, Bing, etc.).
 To disable robots tracking, change your `footprints.php` file on `config` folder accordingly :

 ```php